frnsys/transit_demand_model/readme.md

 - determine which agents commute
 - if they have vehicles, etc
 - where they go (i.e. activity schedule)

+---

+# Enhancements

+- conditional re-planning/re-routing at intersections
+- route caching (travel habit formation)
+- parking time/availability
+- random events like accidents

+# Known issues

+- Routes often cannot be found through the road network.
+This seems to be an issue with the road network data?
+- Need to calibrate road travel times/capacities, so that e.g. buses reaching stops align to their schedule
+- Need to consider `SPEED_FACTOR` in public transit as well

+---

 # Visualization